msrikant15/shopping-list/README.md

 ```

 ?
-Enter a name for the project kycapp
+Enter a name for the project shopping-list
 ?
-Enter a name for the environment master
+Enter a name for the environment dev
 ?
-Choose your default editor: None
+Choose your default editor: vscode
 ?
 Choose the type of app that you are building: javascript

 Please tell us about your project